john-azzaro/Study-MongoDB-Basics/README.md

 ## What is MongoDB?
 MongoDB is a popular, open-source, schema-less NoSQL document database that uses a document-oriented data model and non-structured query language (NoSQL).

-Unlike data stored to memory (which will be lost when the server restartes), and unlike a SQL relational databases which relies on rows and columns, a MongoDB **database**, which is essentially the container for data, is built on contains *collections* of *documents*.
+Unlike data stored to memory (which will be lost when the server restartes) and SQL relational databases (which relies on rows and columns), a MongoDB **database**, which is essentially the container for data, is built on *collections* of *documents* which are versatile data models that allow you to combine and store data of many types.

-**Collections** store documents in a common database (and are analogous to tables in relational databases).
-Collections hold instance of a sinle type of document.
+**Collections** are a *collection* of documents (and are analogous to *tables* in relational databases).
+Collections hold instance of a signle type of document.
 For example, a collection of sports cars (e.g. Ferarri).
+Collections do not have any schemas and are usually of the same purpose.

-**Documents** hold instances in that collection comprised of *key/value pairs* allowing documents to have fields and structures in *BSON* (i.e. Binary style of JSON) document formats.
+**Documents** hold instances of that collection, which are sets of *key/value pairs* allowing documents to have fields and structures in *BSON* (i.e. Binary style of JSON) document formats.
 For example, a collection of of Ferrari sports cars would have different documents of those sports cars (e.g. Fararri 458, Ferrari 488, Ferrari Superfast, etc.).

-Data models in MongoDB are versatile allowing you to combine and store data of many types.

 <br>